JumaryS/team-work/README.md

 do you have any pets?
 i have two rescued kittens.
 I also like the arts.
 Are you ready for the summer?
+I am extremely ready for the summer, I hate the cold what's your favorite color?